As Above, So Below

 Gravity holds planets; attention holds presence.
 Magnetism aligns stars; emotion aligns hearts.

-Through rhythm, breath, and awareness, we restore resonance between body and cosmos—
+Through awareness, we restore balance between body and cosmos—microcosm and macrocosm reflecting one another

 Two Great Divisions